touchmeangel/touchmeangel/README.md

 ### Payment:
 - 30% upfront, or full payment held securely with a trusted middleman, or platform.
 - Funds are always safe until final delivery.

+### Contact:
+<b>Reach me on Telegram at [@touchmeangel](https://t.me/touchmeangel).
+I do not conduct business anywhere else.
+Please share the details of your project, and I'll provide a quote and timeline once I have a clear understanding of its scope.
+There’s no pressure to proceed with my services after we’ve discussed your project.
+I won’t consider you a ‘time-waster’ if you decide not to move forward.
+Offering consultations and quotes is simply part of my job.</b>